Massage Therapy for Health Purposes

-- Brief, twice-weekly yoga and massage sessions for 12 weeks were associated with a decrease in depression, anxiety, and back and leg pain in pregnant women suffering from depression, a 2012 NCCIH-funded randomized controlled trial showed.
+- Brief, twice-weekly yoga and massage sessions for 12 weeks were associated with a decrease in depression, anxiety, and back and leg pain in pregnant women with depression, a 2012 NCCIH-funded randomized controlled trial showed.
 Also, the women’s babies weighed more than babies born to women who didn’t receive the therapy.

 - However, a 2013 research review concluded that there is not enough evidence to determine if massage helps pregnant mothers with depression.

 - A 2010 review concluded that massage may help older people relax.

 - For generalized anxiety disorder, massage therapy was no better at reducing symptoms than providing a relaxing environment and deep breathing lessons, according to a small, 2010 NCCIH-supported clinical trial.

 A 2010 review concluded that massage therapy may help temporarily reduce pain, fatigue, and other symptoms associated with fibromyalgia, but the evidence is not definitive.
 The authors noted that it is important that the massage therapist not cause pain.